Frequently asked questions: new starters and returning students

 4. Where can I find part-time work?

-There are a lot of recruitment agencies based in the centre of Leicester city.
+There are a lot of recruitment agencies based in Leicester city centre.
 Do a Google search, visit them in person, or try the following links: Student jobs in Leicester (Indeed), Student Job or Jooble.

-Unitemps recruitment agency is based within the Students’ Union building on campus and advertises part-time/ full-time work opportunities, both at DMU and within local business settings.
+Unitemps recruitment agency is based within the Students’ Union building on campus and advertises part-time/ full-time work opportunities, both at DMU and within local businesses.

-DMU Works is administered by the Careers Service here at DMU – they also advertise job vacancies on MyGateway.
+Our Careers Team also advertise job vacancies on MyGateway.

 5. What extra funding can I apply for?